-The Princess Anne (pictured to the left in the background of the below image), being in better condition, was not part of the scope of works and being a feature of The Hovercraft Museum at Daedalus also inherited parts from The Princess Margaret before dismantling took place.
+The Princess Anne, being in better condition, was not part of the scope of works and being a feature of The Hovercraft Museum at Daedalus also inherited parts from The Princess Margaret before dismantling took place.

-Hughes and Salvidge also won the tender on condition we worked with the museum to salvage the cockpit from The Princess Margaret before strip-out and dismantling of the remainder of the hovercraft took place.
-We also worked closely with a history TV channel to document the two month project from it’s March 2018 start.
+We worked with the museum to salvage the cockpit from The Princess Margaret before stripping-out and dismantling the remainder of the craft.
+We also worked closely with a TV channel to document the 8-week project from start to finish.